• Skip to primary navigation

 Enjoying Your Pickles

-These pickles are tangy and crispย with only the slightestย bit of sweetness.ย Iโ€™ve mostly been eating them straight out of the jar, but the options are limitless!ย Here are some suggestions for enjoying your lemon cucumber pickles:
+These pickles are tangy and crisp with notes of dill and spices.
+I mostly eat them straight out of the jar as a summer snack, but the options are limitless!
+Here are some suggestions for enjoying your lemon cucumber pickles:

 • atop a veggie burger or sandwich

-• chopped up and added to salads
+• chopped up and added to salads or pasta salads

 • as part of a vegetarian charcuterie spread alongside olives, fruit, crackers, and your favorite cheese